aws-samples/amazon-kinesis-data-analytics-blueprints/datagen/orders-datagen/README.md

 }
 ```

+### (Optional) Query to view generated data

-- We can view this stream of data using another query.
+We can view this stream of data using another query.
 Run the following in a new notebook cell:

 NOTE: The following query is *not* necessary for data generation.
 It's simply used here to valid that we're indeed generating data.